 In CAR T-cell therapy, the patient’s T cells — white blood cells that are part of the immune system — are removed from the blood, “re-engineered” to enable them to recognize the cancer cells, multiplied into the millions, and returned to the patient intravenously so they can hunt down and kill the abnormal cells.
 The multiple myeloma CAR T-cell clinical trial is designed to “train” the T-cells “to specifically attack BCMA, a protein on the surface of the myeloma cells,” explains Dr. Hillengass.

-To qualify for the phase I/II trial, a patient must have multiple myeloma that is relapsed or refractory — “patients whose disease is quite advanced,” says Kelvin Lee, MD, Chair of Immunology and Co-Leader of the Tumor Immunology and Immunotherapy Program.
+To qualify for the phase I/II trial, a patient must have multiple myeloma that is relapsed or refractory — “patients whose disease is quite advanced,” says Kelvin Lee, MD, former Chair of Immunology and Co-Leader of the Tumor Immunology and Immunotherapy Program.
 “They have to have failed three lines of chemotherapy.

 “As myeloma patients relapse, their disease becomes harder and harder to treat,” he adds.
 “With standard chemotherapy, the response rate is usually pretty dismal.